Mohamed Omar / EPA, file

 Ezzat will be filling in for Mohammed Badie, 70, who was detained at an apartment in northeast Cairo early on Tuesday.
 His arrest followed the deaths of 25 police officers in a militant ambush in Sinai and a court ruling announcing the possibility that the jailed ex-President Hosni Mubarak could soon walk free from prison.

 Egyptian Interior Ministry via Reuters

-Muslim Brotherhood leader Mohammed Badie sits in a police vehicle after being arrested by security forces in Cairo.
+Muslim Brotherhood leader Mohammed Badie sitting in a police vehicle after being arrested by security forces in Cairo.